dhelgerson/ObsidianVault/Discrete structures/ch1.md

 - mathematical statements generally contain variables
 	- x is an odd number
 ### Predicates:
+- **Anything w/ free variables is a predicate, anything w/out is a proposition**
 - any logical statement who's truth value is a function of one or more variables is knows as a predicate
 - $Q(x,y):x^2=y$
 - $Q(5,25)$ is true because $5^2 =25$